HelixHEX/fly-monorepo-demo/README.md

-# Turborepo starter
+# Fly.io Simple Monorepo Demo

-This is an official starter Turborepo.
+This is a simple monorepo demo to showcase how to deploy multiple apps to fly.io using one Dockerfile.

-## Using this example
+## Create .env

 Run the following command: